 None of the members of our board of directors who serve on our compensation committee is or has been an officer or employee of our company.
-None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of any entity that has one or more executive officers serving on our board of directors or compensation committee.
+None of our executive officers currently serves, or in the past fiscal year has served, as a member of our board of directors or compensation committee (or other committee of our board of directors performing equivalent functions or, in the absence of any such committee, the entire board of directors) of any entity that has one or more executive officers serving on our board of directors or compensation committee.